 It was a good thing there was a bar at the party after the first day of NordicAPIs Platform Summit 2018 in Stockholm.
 After token validation (the beer tickets were in text messages), I needed a bottle of beer.
 Ok, I was thirsty, too.
-I needed the bottle to demonstrate my point to Ted Epstein on graphic design for API documentation.
+I needed the bottle to demonstrate my point to Ted Epstein on UX design for API documentation.
 I had talked about this in my talk earlier in the day a bit but now we got into deeper discussion.
 Ted had read my blog on “How to get more API users?” and had some great questions on it, particularly my statement of “Your site must not be pretty”.

 So, I hijacked the bar and pointed out the beer, soda and wine bottles.
 Any adult recognizes in a blink of an eye which is which by the shape and color of the bottle.
 That’s how long an experienced developer needs to decide if your API documentation is worth it.
 Is it technical enough?
 Is it even an API documentation or some sales page?
 Blink.
 Move on.